fl42v/bootloader_unlocking_experiments/readme.md

 > Note: The method described [here](https://alephsecurity.com/2018/01/22/qualcomm-edl-2/) (and, subsequently, [here](https://github.com/Giovix92/EDLUnlock)) doesn't work (devinfo seems to remain unchanged up to matching md5-s no matter the status of the bootloader)

+### Method

+> Note: Opposite to the way with patching `devinfo`, this procedure will still wipe the userdata.
+The only upside compared to the original way is that it's no longer necessary to have a working display at all.

 The state of the oem unlocking switch is located in the `config` partition:
 ```diff
 1,2c1,2